pahuber/PHRINGE/docs/index.rst

 **PHRINGE** is a **PH**\ otoelectron counts generato\ **R** for null\ **ING** int\ **E**\ rferometers.
 It offers GPU-accelerated generation of synthetic data for space-based nulling interferometers observing exoplanetary systems.
-`PHRINGE` is written in Python and has been developed in the context of the `Large Interferometer For Exoplanets (LIFE) <https://www.life-space-mission.com>`_ mission.
-It is used within `LIFEsimMC <https://www.github.com/pahuber/lifesimmc>`_, but can also be used as a standalone package.
+`PHRINGE` is an open-source Python package and has been developed in the context of the `Large Interferometer For Exoplanets (LIFE) <https://www.life-space-mission.com>`_ mission.
+It is also used within `LIFEsimMC <https://www.github.com/pahuber/lifesimmc>`_ for the data generation part.

 Features
 --------